ODBC from C tutorial (part 1) — getting started

 SQLFreeHandle(SQL_HANDLE_ENV, env);

-In ODBC 2.0 descriptor handles did not exist and each handle type had its own allocation and deallocation API; SQLAllocEnv, SQLFreeEnv, SQLAllocConnect, SQLFreeConnect, SQLAllocStmt and SQLFreeStmt.
+In ODBC 2.0, descriptor handles did not exist and each handle type had its own allocation and deallocation API; SQLAllocEnv, SQLFreeEnv, SQLAllocConnect, SQLFreeConnect, SQLAllocStmt, and SQLFreeStmt.
 You should avoid using these APIs now and use SQLAllocHandle and SQLFreeHandle instead.

 You set environment attributes with SQLSetEnvAttr and retrieve them with SQLGetEnvAttr.